 The Original Mickey Mouse Club Show

-The table below contains all known Mouseketeer Fun With Music Day musical numbers and skits appearing in the third season of the original Mickey Mouse Club, by order of appearence.
-If you find that your favorite number doesn't appear here, it might have been an Anything Can Happen Day skit.
+The table below contains all known Mouseketeer Fun With Music Day skits appearing during the third season of the original Mickey Mouse Club, by order of broadcast.
+If you find that your favorite number doesn't appear here, it might have been on Anything Can Happen Day.
+When this season's skits had an intro it was done by a Mouseketeer and staged to look like they had just finished roll call.
+Skits were shorter than the previous season due to the reduction in air time for the show, but still tended to be longer than the one song numbers of the first season.

 Most of the information below was extracted from original research done by Bill Cotter, however, any errors of fact or mistakes in interpretation are my own.